-USB Redirector RDP Edition - Simple USB Device Redirection over RDP
+USB Redirector RDP Edition - USB Redirection for Remote Desktop

 USB Redirector RDP Edition allows to redirect USB devices to the remote computer when working via Remote Desktop.
 It consists of two parts - Server part and Workstation part.
 So USB devices connected to Workstation become available on remote PC, Virtual Machine or Terminal Server.
 USB Redirector RDP Edition suits great for Virtual Desktop/VDI solutions where you need to redirect USB devices into remote Virtual Machine.